syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 There is support for alpha-blending multiple series areas.
 The look and feel is also easily customizable by the user.

-EssentialChart supports these various types of Area Charts:
+Essential® Chart supports these various types of Area Charts:

 ### Area Chart